The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 Build wasn’t broken, tests added, ticket updated.

-#5 Updated by Chris Price almost 4 years ago
+#5 Updated by Chris Price about 4 years ago

 - Status changed from Closed to Re-opened

 - Assignee changed from Anonymous to Chris Price